NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Final remarks
 """""""""""""

-Automated meta-kernel generation is not an easy; there is an infinite number of combinations in which a meta-kernel can be organised.
+Automated meta-kernel generation is not an easy task; there is an infinite number of combinations in which a meta-kernel can be organised.
 This is a problem for already existing archives that start using NPB and whose meta-kernel style does not match with the one provided by NPB, for such cases